Edward K. Valentine: Biography

 He settled in Omaha, Nebraska, in 1866.
-He was appointed register of the United States land office in West Point, Nebraska, serving from May 17, 1869, to September 30, 1871.
+He was appointed register of the United States General Land Office in West Point, Nebraska, serving from May 17, 1869, to September 30, 1871.
 He studied law and was admitted to the bar in 1869, setting up practice in West Point.

 He was elected judge to the sixth judicial district in 1875.
 He ran in Nebraska at-large for the Forty-sixth and Forty-seventh congress, being elected as a Republican both times.
 He was elected to the newly created 3rd district of Nebraska to the Forty-eighth Congresses.
 In all he served from March 4, 1879, to March 3, 1885.
 During his time in the Forty-seventh Congress he was the chairman of the U.S. House Committee on Agriculture.
 He declined to be a candidate for renomination in 1884.
 He was the United States Senate Sergeant at Arms from June 30, 1890, to August 6, 1893.
 After that he resumed practicing law in West Point.
 He retired to Chicago, Illinois, in 1908, where he later died.
 He was buried in Union Ridge Cemetery, Norwood Park, Illinois.